This set of Cell Biology Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Basis of Life – Proteins”.

 9. Which residues are present in histone proteins?

-10. Which of the following groups of amino acids does not interact with water?
+10. Which of the following groups of amino acids are least soluble in water?

 c) Polar charged